metacpan/metacpan-cpan-extracted/distros/P/Power-Outlet/README.md

 ### Home Assistant

-Integration with Home Assistant [https://home-assistant.io/](https://home-assistant.io/) can be acomplished by configuring a Command Line Switch.
+Integration with Home Assistant [https://home-assistant.io/](https://home-assistant.io/) can be accomplished by configuring a Command Line Switch.

     switch:
       - platform: command_line